Arkansas Civil Statute of Limitations Laws

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-The civil statute of limitations is a set of statutory time limits for filing a lawsuit, enforced at the state level, which typically range from one to three years for most causes of action.
-The clock begins tolling when the alleged injury (or other disputed event) has occurred, although there are some exceptions and conditions.
+The civil statute of limitations is a set of statutory time limits for filing a lawsuit.
+The time limits typically range from one to three years for most civil causes of action.
+The clock generally begins to run when the alleged injury or other disputed event occurs.

-Such time limits are important for a couple of reasons.
+These time limits are important for a couple of reasons.
 First, they prevent potential plaintiffs from threatening someone with a lawsuit indefinitely.
-Also, they ensure greater integrity of the evidence and a more efficient case, including more reliable witnesses and a speedier resolution of the underlying dispute.
+Also, they ensure greater integrity of the evidence and a more efficient case.
+The time limits tend to promote reliable witnesses and a speedier resolution of the dispute.

-This article provides a brief overview of the civil statute of limitations in Arkansas.
+This article provides an overview of the civil statute of limitations laws in Arkansas.

 ---|---|